Hello My Love: Music video

-On 13 December 2018, some fans of the band and media outlets suspected that the band was filming a music video whilst in Los Angeles, California.
-On 7 January 2019, they officially announced the release date of the single would be 10 January 2019 on all of their social media accounts, accompanied by a clip of the official music video.
-The music video was directed by Robert Hales.

 On 11 January 2019, Good Morning Britain introduced the world exclusive short clip of the video.
-The official music video premiered on the group's official YouTube and Vevo account on the same day and it's in a three minutes and forty-four seconds in length.
-It trended at number-one in Ireland, number-two in the UK on YouTube.
-While in YouTube's latest music videos category, it trended at number-three in the Philippines, number-four in Vietnam, and number-five in Indonesia.
-The video was played over 2.4 million views on YouTube as of 17 January 2019 and 7 million views on 30 January 2019.
-This is their first official music video that premiered on its original first week date to cross the ten million and fourteen million mark since their 2009 single, "What About Now", ten years ago.
-It also topped the Music Video Chart of iTunes UK and Ireland.
+The official music video premiered on the group's official YouTube and Vevo account on the same day.

-It was shot on Joshua Tree, California.
+It was shot in Joshua Tree, California.
 Wiwibloggs described the video, "Such a setting could have easily made the clip quite ‘beige’ overall.
 However, they add in a bit of colour by blowing up a hot air balloon that has a multi-coloured-stripped pattern to it and jamming out inside."
 Carl Kinsella of joe.ie added, "Today, the lads have followed it up with a music video to rival the Westlife classics of old.
 Much like the videos for "Obvious" and "My Love", this one sees them wandering around a pretty landscape without anyone else in sight.
 The video ends with the lads performing inside the balloon part of a hot air balloon before it takes off — hopefully not with them inside."
-The last time the band made a desert themed music video was their mid-tempo 2008 single "Something Right" and their 2011 ballad single "Lighthouse".